sransara/com.sransara/content/notes/2020/notes-from-proect-lay-zers-v0/index.md

     - Produce the best effort output with in self allocated time → get feedback → iterate
     - Any rabbit hole ideas can be noted down and followed up later
 - Have a plan on how to handle asymmetry of input events across different device types
-- Write thoughts to gain clarity
+- Write to gain clarity of thoughts
 - [Pixi.js](https://github.com/pixijs/pixi.js) and [Typescript](https://www.typescriptlang.org) are cool

 # Backstory